 The Limitations of Charitable Giving of Mutual Funds

 If you've thought about donating mutual funds to charity, you'll be pleased to know that the Internal Revenue Service appreciates your generosity, and it will reward you when it comes time to file your taxes.
 But you'll need to know more than just the positive impact of your donation to take advantage of those benefits.
 You'll need to understand the tax implications for each kind of charitable donation, as well.

-You can't assume that you'll receive a full federal tax deduction on the amount of your charitable donations of mutual funds.
-Although some taxpayers are able to deduct these gift to charity in full, others are limited.
-There are a few common reasons why the tax deduction of charitable gifts of mutual funds might be less than 100 percent.
+You can't assume that you'll receive a full federal tax deduction for the amount of your charitable donation of mutual funds.
+Although some taxpayers can deduct these gifts to charity in full, others are limited.
+There are a few common reasons why the tax deduction of charitable gifts of mutual funds might be less than 100%.

 How Holding Periods Affect Your Tax Deduction for Charitable Giving of Mutual Funds

-If you give away appreciated shares of your mutual fund to a qualifying charity but you held the shares for 12 months or less, your tax deduction will be limited to the amount you invested in the fund—or the adjusted cost basis if the cost basis is less than the full market value of the gift.
-In that case, the tax deduction is limited to the adjusted cost basis is the cost basis after taking into account things like capital distributions.
+If you give away appreciated shares of your mutual fund to a qualifying charity, but you held the shares for 12 months or less, your tax deduction will be limited to the amount you invested in the fund.
+The only exception is if the cost basis is less than the full market value of the gift.
+In that case, the tax deduction is limited to the adjusted cost basis, which is the cost basis after taking into account things like capital distributions.

-Assuming your mutual fund shares gain value, here's an example of what happens if you hold the fund for less than a year:
+Assuming your mutual fund shares gain value, here's an example of what happens if you donate funds that you held for less than a year:

 - You gift the full value of $2,000 to your favorite charity 11 months after you purchase the fund.

-- The tax deduction, assuming you meet some other qualifications, is limited to $1,500, the initial amount you invested.
+- The tax deduction (assuming you meet some other qualifications like avoiding AGI limitations) is limited to $1,500, the initial amount you invested.

-And here's a bit of good news.
+Here's a bit of good news.
 If you face AGI limitations, you're allowed to carry forward the unused portion of the deduction for up to five years.
 That means you can deduct next year what you couldn't deduct this year.
 That same AGI limit will apply next year (30% for funds you held long-term, and 50% for funds you held short-term), but again, the remaining tax-deductible amount will roll over to the next year.
 The rollovers will continue until you've deducted the full amount of the gift, or until five years have passed since the original donation.